apiato/apiato/docs/_docs/features/query-parameters.md

 get all data (with no pagination applied) by requesting `api.domain.dev/endpoint?limit=0`.
 This will return all matching entities.

-## Relationships:
+## Relationships (include):

+Include relationships for complex data structures.

-Get an object with his relationships:
+Get an object with its relationships:

 For this to work, your `Transformer` should have the relationships defined on it. *Check the [Transformers]({{ site.baseurl }}{% link _docs/components/transformers.md %}) for more details.*